astronomer/docs/software/manage-platform-users.md

 - `entity`: The object or role being operated on
 - `action`: The verb describing the operation being performed on the `entity`

-For example, the `deployment.serviceAccounts.create` permission translates to the ability for a user to create a Deployment-level service account in any Deployment to which the belong.
-To view all available platform permissions and default role configurations, see [Reference: System permissions](manage-platform-users.md#reference-system-permissions).
+For example, the `deployment.serviceAccounts.create` permission translates to the ability for a user to create a Deployment-level service account in any Deployment to which they belong.
+To view the available platform permissions and default role configurations, see [Reference: System permissions](manage-platform-users.md#reference-system-permissions).

 A permission for a given `scope` only applies to the parts of the scope where a user has been invited.
-For example, a user with a role including the `workspace.serviceAccounts.get` permission can view service accounts only in Workspaces they belong to.
+For example, a user with a role including the `workspace.serviceAccounts.get` permission can view service accounts only in the Workspaces they belong to.

-To customize permissions, follow the steps below.
-For a complete list of Astronomer's roles and their default permissions, see [User roles and permissions](role-permission-reference.md).
+For a complete list of Astronomer Software roles and default permissions, see [User roles and permissions](role-permission-reference.md).

 ### Role permission inheritance